iumiCash/iumiCash.github.io/docs/orders/create_order.md

 ???+ info "Description"

     `value` *Decimal*
-    :   amount
+    :   Price of one item in the order.

     `currency_code` *enum*.
 See [available currencies](#currencies).
-    :   Currency of item
+    :   Currency of the item price.

 ### HATEOAS